dhairyaupadhyay097-lang/Modular-3D-Printer/Contributing.md

 # Contributing to Atlas 3D Printer

-Thanks for your interest in contributing to Atlas 3D Printer!
+Thanks for your interest in contributing to Astrox 3D Printer!

 I would welcome contributions that improves the design, documentation, firmware, or overall build experience.